-Nicknamed “Switzerland of America,” Ouray is a short drive from Telluride that makes a perfect stop on your Colorado itinerary.
+Nicknamed “Switzerland of America,” Ouray is a short drive from Telluride that makes a perfect stop on your Colorado road trip

 If you love the outdoors, there are plenty of things to do here.
 The area boasts many hiking trails (one of the best areas for hiking in the Bear Creek National Recreation Trail); historic mining ghost towns, camping, and off-roading.

-If you have a day in Ouray, hike the Perimeter trail that follows the outline of this town and provides access to some of the best things to do in Ouray like Box Canyon Falls Park, and several waterfalls.
+If you have a day in Ouray, hike the Perimeter trail that follows the outline of this town and provides access Box Canyon Falls Park, and several waterfalls.

-Don’t forget to visit the famous Ouray hot springs, one of the best hot springs in Colorado, to relax after a day of exploring.
+Don’t forget to visit the famous Ouray hot springs where you can soak up relax after a day of exploring.